 1. Sarbanes-Oxley Act (SOX)

-The Sarbanes-Oxley Act (SOX) is one of the main regulations in the US for those working with financial details in public firms.
+The Sarbanes-Oxley Act (SOX) is one of the main regulations in the United States for those working with financial details in public firms.
 Passed in 2002 in the wake of scandals such as Enron, it's designed to tackle fraud by mandating more transparency and accuracy in how companies report their accounting.
 As well as fines for the company for non-compliance, executives can be held personally accountable for any inaccurate financial disclosures, with heavy fines and even imprisonment as options for enforcement.

 2. National Institute of Standards and Technology (NIST)